 Colorado has 3 DUI offenses: DUI, DUI per se, and DWAI.

 DWAI means “Driving While Ability Impaired.”
-It is a lower offense of a DUI.
+It is a lower offense than a DUI.
 You will be charged with a DWAI if your BAC is .051, but less than .08.

 BAC means your breath or blood alcohol content expressed in scientific terms.